David Lammy: Foreign Secretary

 On 9 March 2025, Lammy condemned the massacres of Syrian minorities committed by pro-government fighters during clashes in western Syria, saying that the Syrian transitional government "must ensure the protection of all Syrians and set out a clear path to transitional justice."

 On 17 March 2025, in response to questions asked of him in the House of Commons, Lammy twice stated that Israel's 16-day blockade of humanitarian supplies into Gaza was a "breach" of international law.
 This was the first time that a member of the UK Government had stated that Israel was in breach of international law.
 However, Starmer's office publicly rejected Lammy's statement that Israel had broken international law by blocking Gaza.
 Starmer's office stated that it was up to the Foreign Office to decide whether Lammy should apologise for his criticism of Israel.
 On 18 March 2025, Lammy told Bloomberg it was a "matter for the court" to decide if Israel had breached international law.
-On 23 June 2025, Lammy refused to say whether UK government views US strikes on Iranian nuclear sites as illegal.
+On 23 June 2025, Lammy declined to comment on whether the UK government considered the US strikes on Iranian nuclear sites to be illegal.

+In 2025 Lammy faced criticism over the UK government's relations with the United Arab Emirates during the Sudanese civil war.
+Reports questioned the government's decision to invite the UAE to a London conference on Sudan despite allegations that it had supplied arms to the Rapid Support Forces (RSF).
+Separate media reports alleged that Foreign Office officials had sought to discourage criticism of the UAE at the United Nations over its alleged support for the RSF.